LLM-Geo

 - Note that the solution based on graph, code review, and debug will cost a lot of tokens.
 We provide a Jupyter notebook (Direct_request_LLM.ipynb) to directly request solutions from LLM.
 This is a much more quick way to get solutions for simple tasks/questions, but its robustness may be slightly lower.

 These case studies are designed to show the concepts of autonomous GIS.
 Please use GPT-4; the lower version of GPT will fail to generate the correct code and results.
 Note every time GPT-4 generates different outputs, your results may look different.
 Per our test, the generated program may not succeed every time, but there is about an 80% chance to run successfully.
-If input the generated prompts to the ChatGPT-4 chat box rather than API, the success rate will be much higher.
+If you input the generated prompts to the ChatGPT-4 chat box rather than API, the success rate will be much higher.
 We will improve the overall workflow of LLM-Geo, currently we do not push the entire historical conversation (i.e., sufficient information) to the GPT-4 API.

 Video demonstrations for the case studies